 Emotional Aspects and Staying Calm

 When faced with a choking child, staying composed is essential for an effective response.
-Remember, your calmness and focus can directly impact the child's safety.
+Remember, your calmness and focus directly impact the child's safety.
 Take a deep breath to steady yourself and quickly assess the situation.
-Recognize that your immediate action can make a critical difference.
+Recognize that your immediate action makes a critical difference.
 Stay present in the moment, focusing on the steps you need to take.
 Prioritize your actions and follow the appropriate BLS techniques.
 Trust your instincts and training.
 While the situation is undoubtedly stressful, maintaining composure helps you think clearly and act swiftly, giving the child the best chance for a positive outcome.